 At TAFE NSW Nepean Children’s Centre, we follow a play-based philosophy that is child-led.
-We take the time to build strong relationships with children, to understand each child’s individual needs and identify their interests and capabilities.
-From there we’re able to see which play-based activities can best support their learning.
+We take the time to build strong relationships with children.
+We understand each child’s individual needs and identify their interests and capabilities.
+From there we can see which play-based activities will best support their learning.

 If you're interested in joining our team of early childhood educators, see below.